naabu

 CDN/WAF Exclusion

 Naabu also supports excluding CDN/WAF IPs being port scanned.
-If used, only 80
+If used, only80

 and 443